Investipal/investipal-website/src/content/blog/understanding-nigos-why-theyre-costing-your-firm-and-how-to-reduce-them.md

 ---
-title: "Understanding NIGOs: Why They’re Costing Your Firm (And How to Reduce Them)"
+title: "Understanding NIGOs: Why They're Costing Your Firm (And How to Reduce Them)"
 excerpt: "Precision is paramount when handling finances.
 As such, in financial services even minor paperwork errors can have significant consequences."
+metaDescription: "NIGOs cost 2x more to process.
+Learn the 1-10-100 rule, common causes & how digital onboarding cuts errors from 31% to 4%.
+Reduction strategies inside."
+keywords: "nigo reduction, not in good order, reduce nigos, advisor paperwork errors, onboarding errors"
 author: "Investipal Team"
 publishedDate: "2024-08-07T16:11:38.752Z"
 updatedDate: "2025-06-27T14:47:53.333Z"